-We received approximately 55% and 56% of our revenue from our five largest customers for the year ended December 31, 2008 and for the three months ended March 31, 2009, respectively, and the loss of one or more of these customers could adversely impact our results of operations and financial condition.
+We received approximately 52% and 53% of our revenue from our five largest customers for the year ended December 31, 2009, and for the three months ended March 31, 2010, respectively, and the loss of one or more of these customers could adversely impact our results of operations and financial condition.

-Our five largest customers (which includes Idearc discussed below) accounted for approximately 55% of our total revenues for the year ended December 31, 2008 and 56% for the three months ended March 31, 2009, respectively.
+Our five largest customers accounted for approximately 52% of our total revenues for the year ended December 31, 2009 and 53% for the three months ended March 31, 2010, respectively.
 Certain of these customers are not subject to long term contracts with us and are generally able to reduce advertising spending at any time and for any reason.
 A significant reduction in advertising spending by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing customers, would adversely affect revenues.
 This could have a material adverse effect on our results of operations and financial condition.